fabpot-graveyard/dependency-injection/doc/02-Dependency-Injection-Containers.markdown

     ));
     $mailer = $container->getMailer();

-Last, but not the least, each time you want to get a mailer, you don't need a new instance of it.
+Last, but not least, each time you want to get a mailer, you don't need a new instance of it.
 So, the container can be changed to always return the same
 object: